 It’s been another hectic weekend, where I’ve managed to cram in an awful lot and have no idea how I’ve managed it.
 I’ll try to keep this post briefer than the last one, but brevity is not my forte!
+The Triathlon Show was a great way to start my weekend.

 A while back, I answered a Triathlon Industry Association survey and was informed this week that I had won a pair of tickets to the Triathlon Show.
 As I already had quite a lot of activities planned and booked, I decided to go on Friday evening after I had finished work, as it was on until quite late.
 I was concerned that the traffic might be bad, but I thought the show was likely to be quieter than at the weekend.
 Fortunately, I was proved correct as there were very few people there by the time that Stuart and I arrived.

 There were a lot of wetsuits and swimwear on sale.
-I’ve only ever worn my own 2XU wetsuit, but I’m perfectly happy with it, so I didn’t spend long looking at wetsuits.
+I’ve only ever worn my own 2XU wetsuit.
+I’m perfectly happy with it, so I didn’t spend long looking at wetsuits.
 Stuart bought a new pair of goggles as he only owns one pair.
 I would have liked to look at goggles, but as I wear prescription ones, there would be no point.
 Maybe one day I’ll have laser surgery.

 After we browsed some of the unusual swimwear that was on offer (do adult men really wear multicoloured holographic swimming trunks?!)
 I said to Stu that I’d really like the BlueSeventy swimming costume that I saw at the London Triathlon Expo.
 We found where the BlueSeventy stand was and I was pleased to see that the swimming costume was in stock.